splunk/public-o11y-docs/sp-oncall/configuration/rules-engine-managing-rules.rst

 solved by using a sequence of sequential rules to limit the scope of the wildcard matching condition.

-For example, let’s say we want to catch the word “staging” in the entity_id field and convert those alerts to INFO alerts so we don’t create an incident and notify anyone at 3:00 AM for a problem in a staging environment.
+For example, let's say we want to catch the word “staging” in the entity_id field and convert those alerts to INFO alerts so we don't create an incident and notify anyone at 3:00 AM for a problem in a staging environment.
 However, there are some cases where you *do* want to create an incident for the staging environment, so creating a single